 How to visualize Neural Networks as computation graph¶

-This topic demonstrates how to use
+Here, we’ll demonstrate how to use

 Visualize the sample Neural Network¶